Hamburg Süd: Corporate takeovers

-Hamburg Süd also owns Brazilian operator Aliança.
+Hamburg Süd also owned Brazilian operator Aliança.
 It has taken over many companies over the years including Ellerman, Kien Hung, South Seas Steamship, Deutsche-Nah-Ost-Linie, Royal Mail Line, Pacific Steam Navigation Company, Swedish Laser Lines, Rotterdam Zuid-America Lijn (RZAL), Havenlijn and the Inter-America services of Crowley American Transport, and in 2015 the Chilean CCNI.

 In the past parts of Hamburg Süd have been known as Columbus Line.
 Since 2004, the services of Columbus Line are directly integrated into Hamburg-Süd.

 The current container fleet of dry boxes has a distinctive red color with a huge flag and white HAMBURG SÜD logo on the side.
 The refrigerated boxes are white with the flag and navy blue lettering.

+In 2023, Maersk announced the brand would be retired.

 Humanitarian aid

 Hamburg Süd supports international aid organisations with in-house shipping facilities.
 In the shortest possible time, relief supplies and technical or medical equipment are transported where needed, typically after natural disasters such as hurricanes, earthquakes, and volcanic eruptions.

 Hamburg Süd maintains a long-term relationship to SOS Children's Villages, supporting their projects in different countries.
 Hamburg Süd also supports various initiatives in the fields of education and culture, including the United Buddy Bears exhibitions.